November 26, 2024

 Pick a Deck that “Catches” YOUR Eye!

 Interest drives the learning process.
 If your interest is high, your chances of learning are much greater than if it is low and you have to “force” yourself to be interested.
-If you have an interest in dragons, fairies, vampires, Greek mythology, Egyptian mythology, anime, superheroes, video games, Native American spirituality, animals, steampunk, or any number of artistic styles, then there is a deck out there for you!
+If you’re drawn to dragons, fairies, or vampires, rest assured, a suitable deck awaits you.
+Similarly, fans of Greek or Egyptian mythology, anime, and superheroes will find decks aligned with their interests.
+Whether it’s video games, Native American spirituality, animals, or steampunk, there’s a deck that matches every artistic style.

 Once you have found your deck, visit our Tarot Reading 101 section and get the basics needed to get started reading tarot/oracle cards.